Entanglement renormalization for chiral topological phases: Sketch of the proof

 \section{Sketch of the proof}

 Now we sketch the proof of this theorem.
-The details will be given in the Appendix~\ref{sec-proof}.
+The details will be given in the Supplemental Material \cite{supp}.

-The proof of monotonicity is straight forward.
-To keep the basic idea as clear as possible, we will use words like ``exists a constant" and ``when $|\vx|$ is large enough", the technical details can be found in the appendix.
-We use the standard 2D MERA for example, the general case is similar.
+The proof of monotonicity (Theorem~1) is straightforward.
+To keep the basic idea as clear as possible, we will use words such as ``exists a constant" and ``when $|\vx|$ is large enough."
+We use the standard 2D MERA for an example, since the general case is similar.

-Since the second-quantization operator $\phi_\vx^{(n)}$ in the $n$\textsuperscript{th} layer is linearly related to those in the $(n+1)$\textsuperscript{th} layer by $W$ and $U$, we can represent the correlation matrix $P^{(n+1)}$ using $P^{(n)}$.
-The tensors in a MERA are local: each block ($W$ or $U$) has at most 4 legs in each side, so it's easy to show $\vx$ in the $n$\textsuperscript{th} layer only talks to $2\vx+\vi$ where the norm of each components of $\vi$ is 0 or 1 or 2, so that $P^{(n+1)}_{\vx,\vy}$ is only related to $P^{(n)}_{2\vx+\vi,2\vy+\vj}$, where $\vi$ and $\vj$ are valued in a finite set.
-Pluging the linear relation between $P^{(n+1)}$ and $P^{(n)}$ into Eq.(\ref{eq-defB}), one can obtain an inequality with the following form:
+Since the second-quantization operator $\phi_\vx^{(n)}$ in the $n$th layer is linearly related to those in the $(n+1)$th layer by $W$ and $U$, we can represent the correlation matrix $P^{(n+1)}$ using $P^{(n)}$.
+The tensors in a MERA are local: Each block ($W$ or $U$) has at most four legs in each side, so it is easy to show $\vx$ in the $(n+1)$th layer only talks to $2\vx+\vi$ in the $n$th layer so that $P^{(n+1)}_{\vx,\vy}$ is only related to $P^{(n)}_{2\vx+\vi,2\vy+\vj}$, where $\vi$ and $\vj$ are valued in a finite set.
+Plugging the linear relation between $P^{(n+1)}$ and $P^{(n)}$ into Eq. (\ref{eq-defB}), one obtains an inequality with the following form,

 for some constant $C_1$.